Canadian

 How Does A Vacuum Help A Wound?

-The vacuum has at least eight positive effects on wounds.
+The vacuum has several positive effects on wounds.

 blood cells, pus, and other cellular debris that may inhibit